 Plus, credit union staff are always available to help with financial advice—even when times get stressful.
 You’re the owner, remember.
 So employees and credit union leadership work extra hard to make sure you are living your best life.

-Don't worry about old misconceptions about credit unions.
 While membership is required, these days becoming a member is pretty easy.
 Most credit unions only require that you live or work in the state or community where they have a branch.
 Others can qualify you for membership based on your employer.

 And if you think joining isn’t worth it because all credit unions offer is plain vanilla services, think again.
 Today, most credit unions are full-service - far beyond loans, savings, and checking.
 The majority offer extensive product lines as well, including mobile banking, mortgages, financial planning, and even investment and business services.